-Greg is the former chair of Day Pitney's Individual Clients Department.
+Greg is the former chair of Day Pitney's Private Client department.
 He is a fellow of the prestigious American College of Trusts and Estates Counsel and a former member of the executive committee of the Estates and Probate Section of the Connecticut Bar Association.
-He has been named to The Best Lawyers in America in trusts and estates.
+He has been named to the Best Lawyers in America* (Woodward/White, Inc.) in trusts and estates.
 Greg has been published and regularly speaks on complex issues relating to private wealth.

 Greg's charitable activities have included service on the board of directors of Literacy Volunteers of Connecticut and the DOMUS Foundation.
 He currently serves on the Fairfield County Community Foundation Board of Professional Advisors.

 Greg is a member of the firm's Executive Committee.

 * No aspect of these advertisements have been approved by the Supreme Court of New Jersey.
 See Awards Methodology.

 Chosen for inclusion in Chambers HNW Guide (Chambers & Partners) as a leading lawyer for wealthy individuals and families in Connecticut, 2016-2022

 Selected as the Litigation - Trusts and Estates Lawyer of the Year for the Stamford Metro Area by The Best Lawyers in America (Woodward/White, Inc.), 2018